c0deirl/firealarmpi/README.md

 - Connect alarm input to GPIO 4
 - Connect Trouble Input to GPIO 17
-- Access logs via http://<ESP32_IP>/ from your browser.
+- Access logs via http://<ESP32_IP>/ from your browser
+- Logs are backed up to an FTP server every hour
+- Logs are backed up remotely and deleted from the ESP32 daily

 ## Features Covered
 - WiFi connection.